taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 > “I was really burned out, but I’m better now, but not really”

-> “I can’t focus and I don’t know what to do about it”... the list goes on.
+> “I can’t focus and I don’t know what to do about it”

 I’m also a nomad who has been burned out for a long time.
 Since last November, I haven’t written a single article.
 My personal website was down for over 8 months and I didn’t have the energy to fix it until this week.